 If you still prefer a third-party app, Tweetbot It’s still the go-to, and it’s also universal and M1-ready.

-IMazing is a great device manager to search everything on your iPhone or iPad.
+IMazing is a great device manager to search for everything on your iPhone or iPad.
 You can create backups (different from Apple Backups) and grab your messages, photos, music, and more directly from the device.

 But it was also discovered shortly after the launch of the M1 Macs that this program could be used to “sideload” and install iPhone apps – even those not yet subscribed – into macOS.
 If you are giving this a try, just expect that not everything will work flawlessly.